Randox Sepsis innovation hailed by Health Secretary Matt Hancock

 He paid a visit to Randox’s new headquarters, the Randox Science Park, in Antrim, Northern Ireland on Thursday 21st March.

 He added: “I can see a very clear application across the health service for how we can use the technology that is being developed here in Northern Ireland, both across the UK and indeed around the world.”

-Many who survive face amputations because of damage to the limbs, Randox’s Molecular Diagnostics Manager Dr Martin Crockard said.
+Many who survive face amputations because of this tissue damage, Randox’s Molecular Diagnostics Manager Dr Martin Crockard said.

-Randox’s new technology will allow clinicians in hospital emergency departments to check multiple samples at the press of a few buttons on a smart pad.
+To speed up the process, the new technology from Randox’s Biosciences division will allow clinicians in hospital emergency departments to check multiple samples simultaneously, at the press of a few buttons on a smart pad.